brainboxdotcc/DPP/docpages/install/install-windows-clion-vcpkg.md

 ## Changing Toolchains

 \note If you have already configured your toolchain to use anything **but** MinGW64, then you can skip to the next section.
 Otherwise, it is **critical** that you follow along with this section.
+It should also be noted that you **need** Visual Studio for this.

 Head on over to `File > Settings` (Ctrl+Alt+S), then navigate to `Build, Execution, Deployment > Toolchains`.